Artificial-Pancreas/iAPSdocs/docs/EN/settings/configuration/preferences/smbsettings.md

 ## Enable SMB With High BG
 This allows SMBs to occur above the measure set below in "...When Blood Glucose is Over (mg/dl)".

-Most users should disable this setting, which can override other iAPS settings.
-Users looking to set a safety limit at which SMBs can be delivered should set that limit using [Threshold Setting](.main/settings/configuration/preferences/dynamicsettings.html#threshold-setting-mg-dl).

 If you already have "[Enable SMB Always](#enable-smb-always)" on, this feature is redundent and does not need to be configured.

 ## ...
 When Blood Glucose is Over (mg/dl)